0

 So your smear test is able to recognize any suspected early changes, preventing these cells from developing into cancer and spreading.

-• It’s one of the best ways to protect yourself against cervical cancer
+3. A cervical screen is one of the best ways to protect yourself against cervical cancer

 In 2008, the NHS rolled out a life-saving HPV two-dose vaccine that is now given to teenagers at school, hugely reducing the risk of this age group developing cervical cancer by as much as 87%, according to a 2021 study.